solace-iot-team/aws-iot-device-sdk-embedded-C/README.md

 ### Import required libraries from Raspberry PI

-In order to compile code that relies on libraries installe don the Raspberry PI these need to be added to the Tool Chain.
+In order to compile code that relies on libraries installed on the Raspberry PI these need to be added to the Tool Chain.
 The basic process is explained here: (https://raspberry-projects.com/pi/programming-in-c/compilers-and-ides/eclipse/adding-libraries-to-eclipse-for-windows)

 The sample application requires Wiring PI to interact with the shield's user button and LED.